Lay betting is the most popular option on betting exchanges such as Betfair and Betdaq.

 It will make you a profit regardless of the outcome.
 So what exactly does it consist of?

-For this strategy, you require an account at an exchange, such as Betfair, and accounts with bookmakers who offer to bet on greyhound racing.
+For this strategy, you require an account on betting exchanges, such as Betfair, and accounts with bookmakers who offer betting on greyhound racing.

 The greyhound’s arbitrage strategy earns the difference of odds between the bookmaker and the exchange.